atakdnz/semantic-deduplication/README.md

 ## Example Output

 ```
-Loading embedding model: paraphrase-multilingual-mpnet-base-v2...
+Loading embedding model: intfloat/multilingual-e5-base...
-First run will download the model (~420MB for mpnet, ~80MB for MiniLM)
+First run will download the model (~1GB for e5-base, ~420MB for mpnet)
 Model will be cached for future use...
 Model loaded successfully!
 Embedding dimension: 768
 Loading data from data.json...